OSINT exercises: Ultimate guide to enhancing your investigative skills

 Network and relationship mapping

 Connections matter.
-Understanding who’s linked to whom—and how—can surface a wealth of hidden information behind public-facing personas.
+Understanding who’s linked to whom (and how) can surface a wealth of hidden information behind public-facing personas.

 By visualizing these relationships, investigators can highlight key influencers and detect anomalies or hidden links within a network.